bxparks/AceTime/examples/MemoryBenchmark/README.md

       hierarchy non-polymorphic.
     * Looks like I am reverting some of the changes made in v1.3 when I created the `ZoneManager` interface.
+* Reduce flash usage of `BasicLinkManager` and `ExtendedLinkManager` by 68 bytes on AVR processors by removing pure `virtual` methods on `LinkManager` base class.

 ## Arduino Nano